Overview

 We will explain the relevance of assessing the environmental impacts of building with timber vs. conventional materials, with a method called Life Cycle Assessment (LCA).
 You will learn the general framework of LCA, and compare results based on an illustrative case study assessing alternative materials.
 We will then focus on the comparison of carbon footprints, end-of-life scenarios, and the importance of prolonging product lifespans.

 You will embark on a journey through the evolution of timber construction, starting with the history of timber products, from traditional sawn timber to modern CNC-milling.
 We will delve into the basic properties of wood, its structural capacity, fire safety and seismic resistance, and its impact on acoustics and well-being.
-We will explore the various building typologies, from low-rise to high-rise, refurbishment and topping-up.

-Module 4 - Timber structures and components
+Module 4 - Multi-Storey Timber Buildings

-In this module we dive into the aesthetics and functionality of timber façades and building physics.
-You will explore the anatomy of timber façades and discover the products that shape their beauty.
-Building physics will become your ally as you understand its impact on health, comfort, and sustainability.
-Prefabrication and assembly will unlock new possibilities for efficient construction.
+You will delve into the historical evolution of joinery culture and the crucial role it plays in timber construction.
+You will explore timber façades and discover the products that shape their beauty.
+Water management strategies, the anatomy of skins and the thermal envelope will become your ally as you understand its impact on timber façades.
+Prefabrication of components and assembly with elements will unlock new possibilities for efficient construction, adaptability and values for change.
 And as we look to the future of timber construction, you will be inspired by innovations yet to come.

 Module 6 - Prefabrication and building process benefits